Blue Dragon: Awakened Shadow

 is an action role-playing video game developed by Mistwalker and tri-Crescendo for the Nintendo DS.
 It was released by Namco Bandai in Japan in October 2009 and Europe in September 2010 and by D3 Publisher in North America in May 2010.

 It is the third and most recent installment in Microsoft's Blue Dragon series, and is the second to be on the Nintendo DS after Blue Dragon Plus.
 Series creator Hironobu Sakaguchi and character designer Akira Toriyama return from the original game while Hideo Baba, brand manager of the Tales series, is producer.

 Gameplay

 In contrast to its predecessors, which were a traditional turn-based RPG and a strategy RPG, respectively, Blue Dragon: Awakened Shadow is an action RPG with real time combat.
 The player is able to explore 3D fields, attack enemies directly as well as call upon shadows.

 The game allows the player to customize their character's appearance, such as their gender, hairstyles, eyebrows, eyes, voices, among other traits.
 Players are able to use their customized characters in multiplayer with two other friends, locally or online.

-Characters

-For the first time in the series, the player does not play as Shu and his companions.
-Instead the player will play as an unnamed customizable protagonist.
-Shu and his friends are not playable characters, but AI controlled party members.
+Previous Blue Dragon protagnist Shu and his friends appear as AI controlled party members.